edgedelta/docs/docs/configuration/ccb.md

 **Option 1: Use a template with default settings**

-1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
+1. In the Edge Delta App, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.
 3. Select a template, and then click **Save**.
 4. Refresh the screen to view the newly created configuration in the table.